en-rik/100-redteam-projects/Projects/0_TCP_or_UDP_server_just_to_receive_messages/README.md

 ## Overview

 This Python project implements a simple TCP and UDP server designed to receive messages.
-It can be used as a foundation for building communication applications that require reliable and connectionless data transfer.

-## Features

-- **TCP Server:** Enables reliable, connection-oriented communication.
-- **UDP Server:** Supports connectionless, fast data transfer.

 ## Getting Started